TabStruct: Measuring Structural Fidelity of Tabular Data: Introduction

 In this paper, we aim to bridge these gaps by introducing a systematic and comprehensive evaluation framework for existing tabular generative models, with a particular focus on the structural prior of tabular data.
-Our proposed framework is characterised by five key concepts: (i)~We explicitly incorporate \textbf{structural fidelity} of synthetic data as a core evaluation dimension for tabular generative models.
+Our proposed framework is characterised by five key concepts: (i)~We explicitly incorporate \textit{structural fidelity} of synthetic data as a core evaluation dimension for tabular generative models.
 Structural fidelity can directly reflect model capability in learning the structure of tabular data, without biasing towards a specific prediction target.
-In addition, we retain the three conventional evaluation dimensions (density estimation, privacy preservation, and ML efficacy) and investigate their interplay with structural fidelity, offering customised guidance for selecting suitable generators across diverse use cases. (ii)~We evaluate structural fidelity on expert-validated SCM datasets.
+In addition, we investigate its interplay with three conventional evaluation dimensions, offering customised guidance for selecting suitable generators across diverse use cases. (ii)~We evaluate structural fidelity on expert-validated SCM datasets.
 To ensure alignment with ground-truth causal structures, we avoid using toy SCMs and instead select SCM datasets with expert-validated causal structures.
-With ground-truth SCMs, we can derive the \textbf{conditional independence (CI)} of features.
-We then quantify structural fidelity through the difference in CI between real and synthetic data as shown in~\Cref{fig:motivation}(\circled{5}) (iii)~We further extend the evaluation of structural fidelity to real-world datasets, where the ground-truth SCMs are unavailable.
-To this end, we propose a novel evaluation metric, \textbf{global utility}, which treats each variable as a prediction target and measures how well it can be predicted using other variables.
-Importantly, global utility does not require ground-truth causal structures, thus enabling the evaluation of structural fidelity in real-world scenarios. (iv)~We conduct an extensive empirical study on the performance of \textbf{13 tabular generators spanning nine categories on 29 datasets}, resulting in a total of \textbf{over 150,000 evaluations}.
-The large evaluation scope can ensure holistic and robust benchmarking results. (v)~We introduce \textbf{TabStruct}, the benchmark suite developed for this work.
-TabStruct features a well-structured system design and consistent APIs for building and evaluating various tabular generative models.
+With ground-truth SCMs, we can quantify structural fidelity through the difference in \textit{conditional independence (CI)} between real and synthetic data as shown in~\Cref{fig:motivation}(\circled{5}). (iii)~We further extend the evaluation of structural fidelity to real-world datasets, where the ground-truth SCMs are unavailable.
+To this end, we propose a novel evaluation metric, \textit{global utility}, which treats each variable as a prediction target and measures how well it can be predicted using other variables.
+Importantly, global utility does not require ground-truth causal structures, thus enabling the evaluation of structural fidelity in real-world scenarios. (iv)~We conduct an extensive empirical study on the performance of \textit{13 tabular generators spanning nine categories on 29 datasets}, resulting in a total of \textit{over 150,000 evaluations}.
+The large evaluation scope can ensure holistic and robust benchmarking results. (v)~We introduce \textit{TabStruct} (\Cref{fig:framework}), the benchmark suite developed for this work.
 This open-source library aims to help the research community explore tabular generative modelling within a standardised framework.